janinewin/docker_cicd/01-Data-Storage-and-Batch-Pipelines/04-ETL-and-introduction-to-Airflow/02-Breaking-Bad-Quotes/README.md

 - request a generator of breaking bad quotes
 - save the received quote (only if this quote has not been saved yet)

-For the quotes generator, you will use this api: https://breakingbadquotes.xyz/
+For the quotes generator, you will use this [api](https://breakingbadquotes.xyz/).

 For the saving system, you will use a CSV file.
-This kind of files could be considered as databases in development environments. (https://en.wikipedia.org/wiki/Comma-separated_values)
+[This kind of files could be considered as databases in development environments](https://en.wikipedia.org/wiki/Comma-separated_values).

 We split the instructions in four parts to help you create the needed DAG.

 ### Setup Instructions

-The `Dockerfile` and the `docker-compose.yml` are the same as the ones you created in the setup exercise (we just set the `AIRFLOW__CORE__LOAD_EXAMPLES`to `false`), and we have already prepared the `pyproject.toml` for you.
+The `Dockerfile` and the `docker-compose.yml` are the same as the ones you created in the setup exercise (we just set the `AIRFLOW__CORE__LOAD_EXAMPLES` to `false`), and have prepared the `pyproject.toml` for you.

 Make sure your terminal is in the current exercise folder and let's start by initiating a local Airflow database that will be used by `pytest` by running:

 ```
-make init_db
+$ make init_db
 ```

 It should create three files in your project: